This post may contain affiliate links. Read the full disclosure here

-And if you are going to be doing this project in several stages then having this in a room where you can shut the door and forget about al the mess for awhile would be ideal!
+And if you are going to be doing this project in several stages then having this in a room where you can shut the door and forget about all the mess for awhile would be ideal!

 If you are just starting out and you aren’t sure how much upholstery work you will actually do – go for a manual one to start off with.
 They take a bit more grip and effort but they do the job.

 Once you are all set with your materials, the most important thing before you start your project is to take photos from multiple angles.

 First, take photos of your old chair so you can see how it looks as a whole, and then take photos after removing each piece of the upholstery.

 Step 3: Remove old fabric

 Set them aside, you may want to paint or refinish them before re-attaching them.
 If you really don’t like them you can also buy replacements in a variety of styles.

 Make sure to label each piece of fabric that you remove (this is why the sticky labels are on the materials list!) and try as best you can to take each piece off whole – so you can use it as a template for your new fabric.

 Besides the old upholstery fabric, there are also going to be other pieces you may have to remove either before removing the fabric – things like piping and trim, or after, such as cardboard and old tack strips.

-The first piece of fabric you should remove is probably going to be the fabric on the chair’s bottom as it will be likely be the one with all of its edges accessible for removing staples or stitching.
+The first piece of fabric you should remove is probably going to be the fabric on the chair’s bottom as it will likely be the one with all of its edges accessible for removing staples or stitching.

 Every time you remove a piece of fabric, you will uncover additional layers of fabric that can be removed as well as batting and stuffing, preserve and label anything you can and continue to take lots of photos to refer to when you come to putting everything back together.

 Once you have removed the fabric from the bottom, move on to remove the fabric on the back and side of the chair, and finally, the fabric on the armrests.

 Keep the tack strips as you will need them to put the new fabric back on.
 If they are really old and falling apart measure them to replace with new ones.

-If you are a beginner we would suggest starting with a piece that you are pretty confident sill has good cushioning and padding as replacing this to the needed density is a bit trickier than just replacing the upholstery fabric but can be done by using poly fibre filling/stuffing with a layer of quilt batting on top to give a more even finish.
+If you are a beginner I would suggest starting with a piece that you are pretty confident sill has good cushioning and padding as replacing this to the needed density is a bit trickier than just replacing the upholstery fabric.
+It can be done though (even by beginners) by using poly fibre filling/stuffing with a layer of quilt batting on top to give a more even finish.